Tchernobill/Confluence/Story/Era 4 - The Boss/2109-07-29_10-45 - The Market Encounter.md

 4. **Emotional Journey:** Professional respect (Marcus/Zara) → confusion and suspicion (Zara about Kyr4n) → pragmatic acceptance of employment

 ### What This Sets Up (Future Scene Connections)
-- **For [[4.01.004 - First Training Session]]:** Agreement to train Kyr4n creates situation where disconnect between appearance and capability begins showing
+- **For [[2109-07-30_06-00 - First Training Session|2109-07-30_06-00 - First Training Session]]:** Agreement to train Kyr4n creates situation where disconnect between appearance and capability begins showing
 - **Foreshadowing:** Kyr4n's claim "I'm not a fighter" (false but technically true about training); Marcus's surprised eyebrow raise; gang members backing off for no visible reason
 - **Promises to Reader:** Zara will discover the truth about what she's protecting; training sessions will reveal unexpected elements; the mystery of the takeover will eventually be explained